JPerez00/PokeNext.js/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Start Editing

-You can start editing the Home page by modifying `app/page.tsx`, and the Pokemon Detail Page by modifying `app/pokemon/[name]/page.tsx`, the pages will auto-updates as you edit the files.
+- Edit the Home page by modifying `app/page.tsx`,
+- Edit the Pokemon card displayed in the home page by modifiying `app/component/PokemonCard.tsx`,
+- Edit the Pokemon detail page by modifying `app/pokemon/[name]/page.tsx`,
+- Edit all the Pokemon constants like names, type weaknesses & type colors by modifying the files inside `lib/...ts`,
+- Edit the custom hook for data fetching by modifying `lib/usePokemonData.ts`:

+## Data Caching

+One of the rules or requests of the PokéAPI [documentation page](https://pokeapi.co/docs/v2#fairuse), is to implement a way to locally cache resources whenever you request them.

+So I created a custom hook for data fetching, which includes efficient local caching using SWR and axios.
+The custom hook `lib/usePokemonData.ts` handles fetching the data and caching it locally to improve performance and reduce unnecessary network requests.

+For more details check the blog post on my website.

+## Font

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.